crcdng/hen-timeline/timeline.md

 ### November 2, 2021
 A year after the Hic et Nunc domain is registered, eight months after the first NFTs were swapped on the platform (see above) and amidst some internal and external debate, the community celebrates 500.000 OBJKTs (NFTs) using the hashtag #hen500k.
 Also, the community has roughly reached a size of 50.000 artists and collectors, while around 5.000 visitors engage with Hic et Nunc every day.
 Community member and prolific coder [@nftbiker](https://twitter.com/NFTBiker) has provided a [tool to access the #hen500k contributions](https://nftbiker.xyz/event/hen500k?sort=date).

-### <a name="switchoff">November 11, 2021</a>
+### November 11, 2021
 <img src="assets/20211111.png" alt="Tweet by Rafael Lima" style="width:500px;"/>

 "discontinued": founder Rafael Lima pulls the plug on the Hic et Nunc website hicetnunc.xyz.

-In an interview in January 2021 (see [above](#interview)), founder Rafael Lima is quoted as follows: "**We intend to present it as a public blockchain infrastructure, and we are looking into taking it to full decentralization, making it persist beyond even my own will**".
+In an interview in January 2021 (see [above](#january-3-2021)), founder Rafael Lima is quoted as follows: "**We intend to present it as a public blockchain infrastructure, and we are looking into taking it to full decentralization, making it persist beyond even my own will**".
 The events during and after November 11 clearly confirm this vision.

 Due to the decentralized nature of the underlying technology, alternative front-ends such as hic.af, www.henext.xyz, hecticnun.xyz or [https://objkt.com](https://objkt.com/) continue running unaffected.
 Mirrors of the site such as hicetnunc.art, hen.hicathon.xyz, hen.teztools.io, hicetnunc.cc had already been running in parallel or spin up within a few hours.